 - 1. Force accounts to be locked out after successive attempts to sign in with an incorrect password. - 2.
 Force sessions to be closed after being idle. - 3.
 Turn on the Advanced Password Management feature and configure rules for password complexity, length, expiry, lockouts and re-use. - 4.
-Configure maximum password attempts for eHR, eTimesheet and eService users.
+Configure maximum password attempts for eHR, eTimesheet and eService users. - 5.
+Turn on Multi Factor Authentication for all users.

-The Idle Session Logout feature applies to Windows client and Browser sessions, but not eModules.
+The Idle Session Logout feature applies to Windows client and Browser sessions.
+User sessions with eModules expire under control of an IIS setting that defaults to 20 minutes.
 Account locking and Advanced Password Management applies to Windows client and Browser sessions.
 From Greentree release 2021.1 password complexity and history rules also apply to eModule users - contacts, organisations, JC employees and HR employees - provided Advanced Password Management is turned on.
+From 2024.2, Advanced Password Management complexity and length rules but not pre-expiry, history or warning rules apply to Webstore and WebView users.
+From Greentree release 2024.3 Multi Factor Authentication functionality is available.